posgarou/whatsfordinner/README.md

 To setup the Ruby environment further:

+1. Clone the repo: `$ git clone https://github.com/posgarou/whatsfordinner.git`
-1. Go into `~/whatsfordinner`.
+2. Go into `~/whatsfordinner`.
 RVM will prompt the installation of the correct Ruby version.
 Follow the command it gives.
 (Remember to `$ cd .` afterwards.)
-2. `$ gem install bundler`
+3. `$ gem install bundler`

 To setup the frontend:
 1. `$ cd client`
 2. `$ npm install`
 3. `$ sudo npm install -g gulp-cli karma-cli`

-Clone the repo: `$ git clone https://github.com/posgarou/whatsfordinner.git`

 Next, you need to setup Passenger and nginx.
 Passenger should be included via the Gemfile.